 We build on the three key themes; Relationships, Living in the Wider World, Healthy Living throughout each.
 The content and activities challenge pupils thinking and understanding whilst also developing essential knowledge and skills for the modern world.

 Through our PSHE Drop Down Days we deliver key knowledge and raise awareness on themes surrounding Diversity and Equality, Antibullying, Personal Safety, Online Safety, Child Exploitation, Mental Health, and Citizenship.
 We understand that these topics need to be adaptable.
 Our curriculum is constantly being updated in response to key local and global current affairs.
+Click links below for details of what has been covered for the Autumn term:

 Teaching methods and approaches